xy-241/CS-Notes/content/Computer Organisation/Sequential Circuit/Sequential Circuit.md

 >[!success] Benefit of Synchronisation
 >![[sync_sequential_circuit.gif|500]]
-> Ability to coordinate and manage the flow of information within the circuit in a reliable way.
+> Ability to coordinate and manage the flow of information within the circuit in a reliable & predicable way.
 >
-> The flat parts are the breathing room to set things up like turning off the store signal if we want it to stop storing data, making it easier to **design** and **analyze**.
+> The flat parts are the **breathing room** to set things up like turning off the store signal if we want it to stop storing data, making it easier to **design** and **analyze**.
 ### Edge-triggered

 ![[positive_edge_triggered.png|400]]